Sherry520/LoginCAU/README.md

 # LoginCAU
-A python script for login CAU network in linux.
+A python script for login CAU network in Linux.